What is NOT TRUE about SAS Studio Enterprise?

 Answer : A

-According to the official SAS Viya 3.5 documentation, data tables on the local file system are not backed up when using SAS Backup and Restore.
-You can find this information in the SAS Viya 3.5 Administering Guide page 22.
+According to the official SAS Viya 3.5 documentation, the SAS Message Broker can be safely restarted without having to stop or restart another Viya service or server in a multi-machine Viya deployment.
+You can find this information in the SAS Viya 3.5 Administering Guide page 32.

 All servers and services in a distributed SAS Viya Environment are stopped.
 An administrator needs to start them in the correct order.
 Which server must be started first?